 First, it’s important to understand how these two digital marketing strategies contrast.
 It comes down to a difference in how you attract leads.

 With organic marketing, you publish content that’s meant to draw in customers naturally.
-With paid advertising, you spend money to get your content seen.
+With Paid Ads, you spend money to get your content seen.

 What is Organic Marketing?

 When something happens organically in life, it means it’s not forced.
 In digital marketing, it means there’s no money involved.
 Organic content isn’t “forced” on customers by popping up on websites they visit or in their Facebook Newsfeeds – they must find it while searching.